 As predicted, the two two-way interactions were significant in a regression analysis predicting star ratings.
-The valence by extremity (B = .29, t(3446209) = 119.72, p < .001) and valence by emotionality (B = .13, t(3446209) = 58.10, p < .001) interactions indicated that as the implied extremity or emotionality of the adjectives within reviewers' text increased, the extremity of their summary evaluation also increased (see Figure 1).
+The valence by extremity (B = .29, t(3446209) = 119.72, p < .001) and valence by emotionality (B = .13, t(3446209) = 58.10, p < .001) interactions indicated that as the implied extremity or emotionality of the adjectives within reviewers' text increased, the extremity of their summary evaluation also increased (see Fig. 1).
 All simple slopes were significant (ps < .001).
-In essence, increased extremity and emotionality in the text of the
+In essence, increased extremity and emotionality in the text of the reviews predicted greater polarization of summary judgments.
+The effect of extremity was such that the difference between the reviews that used the least extreme positive adjectives to those with the most extreme positive adjectives was over one full star rating.
+Increasingly extreme negative reviews yielded a

-9 The analysis also revealed a significant three-way interaction between valence, extremity, and emotionality (B = .02, t(3446207) = 21.31, p < .001).
+&lt;sup>9 The analysis also revealed a significant three-way interaction between valence, extremity, and emotionality (B = -.02, t(3446207) = 21.31, p < .001).
 However, as is apparent from the very small B, the interaction accounted for negligible variance.
 Moreover, graphing this interaction failed to reveal any meaningful difference from what was evident on the basis of just the two two-way interactions.

-$^{^{10}}$ As the reader may have noticed from the mean of the product ratings, Amazon.com reviews are heavily skewed; there are many more positive than negative reviews.
+&lt;sup>10 As the reader may have noticed from the mean of the product ratings, Amazon.com reviews are heavily skewed; there are many more positive than negative reviews.
 Due to this skew and possible concerns of non-normality, we wanted to make sure our results were robust across methods of analysis.
 We proceeded by taking just those reviews that were maximally negative (1-star; n = 204,651) and an equivalently-sized random sample of those that were maximally positive (5-stars; n = 204,739).
-We then repeated the original analyses using logistic regression to predict reviews predicted greater polarization of summary judgments.
-The effect of extremity was such that the difference between the reviews that used the least extreme positive adjectives to those with the most extreme positive adjectives was over one full star rating.
-Increasingly extreme negative reviews yielded a change of about 1/4 of a star rating.
-A similar pattern was found with emotionality such that a shift from the reviews that used the least to the most emotional adjectives, despite holding extremity constant, represented a change of about 1/3 of a star rating.
-Past research has shown that consumers' purchasing decisions are influenced by Amazon's product rating system.
-Increases or decreases in average star ratings for a particular product on Amazon.com are directly related to later increases or decreases in sales, even while holding changes in sales at other related websites constant (Chevalier & Mayzlin, 2006; see also Luca, 2011).
-Thus, the differences in star ratings we note here can affect which product consumers purchase and, hence, the revenue of a business.

-whether a review was positive or negative.
+We then repeated the original analyses using logistic regression to predict whether a review was positive or negative.
 All analyses were fully replicated using this alternative method (ps < .001).
 It therefore appears that the skewness of the data did not adversely affect the results using all reviews.